straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 from sklearn.linear_model import LogisticRegression classifier = LogisticRegression(random_state = 1)
 classifier.fit(X_train, y_train)

+results = classifier.coef_ # To see the coefficients.
+Higher coeff: 1 Lower coeff: 0

 # Predicting
 print(classifier.predict(sc.transform([[30,87000]]))) # Have to use transform since model had scaled values used for training